 Eilanan Donan Castle is one of Scotland most iconic and pictured castles, situated on its own Island where 3 sea lochs meet this is a stunning beautiful castle inside and out.
 The children can follow a treasure hunt through the castle looking for different objects of historic interest and at the end of all that exploring there is the opportunity to take a walk through the grounds.

-From here head for Kyle Of lochalsh and over the Bridge to Isle Of Skye when you reach the Sligachan Hotel bear left A863 for 800 yards to find a nice wild camp spot (right beneath the Cullin Ridge) within walking distance of the hotel which is a climbers pub - steak pie and chips sort of establishment.
+Over the Bridge to Isle Of Skye when you reach the Sligachan Hotel bear left A863 for 800 yards to find a nice wild camp spot (right beneath the Cullin Ridge) within walking distance of the hotel which is a climbers pub - steak pie and chips sort of establishment.
 There is a small campsite nearby opposite the Sligachan Hotel if you prefer a campsite.

 At the foot of the Black Cuillins Mountains at Glen brittle are the famous Fairy Pools, crystal clear blue pools of mountain water in the Brittle River.
 There are good parking facilities here now but it can still be busy around lunchtime in summer.
 If you are feeling brave take your swimsuit and a towel and go for a dip in the cold water, these pools are deep so the children would need an adult in with them - otherwise it makes a stop for a lovely walk and a great photo stop.